Home > Short-term health insurance > Short-term health insurance in Florida

 Short-term health insurance plans in Florida can be purchased by Floridians who can meet the underwriting guidelines used by insurers.

-Since short-term health insurance plans typically include blanket exclusions for pre-existing conditions, they are not adequate for someone who is in need of medical care for an existing condition and seeking a policy that will cover the care required to treat that condition.
+Since short-term health insurance plans typically include blanket exclusions for pre-existing conditions, they are not adequate for someone who needs medical care for an existing condition and wants a policy that will cover the care required to treat that condition.

 So it’s important to carefully read all of the details before purchasing a short-term policy, to make sure that you understand the limitations of the plan.